2023 Most Popular Statistics Bachelor's Degree Schools in the New England Region

 About 28% of the students majoring in stats at the school are women while 72% are male.

 The in-demand bachelor’s degree programs at Harvard University helped the school earn the #3 place on this year’s ranking of the most popular statistics schools in the New England Region .
-Harvard is a very large private not-for-profit school located in the city of Cambridge.
+Harvard is a fairly large private not-for-profit school located in the midsize city of Cambridge.

 Women make up 33% of the stats majors at the school.

-A rank of #5 on this year’s list means Amherst College is a great place for statistics students working on their bachelor’s degree.
-Located in the suburb of Amherst, Amherst is a private not-for-profit college with a small student population.
+Out of the 18 schools in the New England Region that were part of this year’s ranking, Amherst College landed the # 5 spot on the list.
+Located in the large suburb of Amherst, Amherst is a private not-for-profit school with a small student population.

 About 43% of the students majoring in stats at the school are women while 57% are male.